 Wood stain finish is used to enhance or change the appearance of the wood.
 Using a stain alone doesn’t provide protection, though.
 Manufacturers add a UV protectant to prevent sun fading and apply a sealer in addition to preserve the wooden cabinets.

 Cabinet Finishing Glaze

 Glaze for cabinets is a a transparent, colored material that changes or amplifies the color of the cabinet.
 Finishing glaze is also used to give the appearance of age of a more heavily grained wood and add character and depth to a wood surface.
 To give it a special look, glazes are applied by hand ensuring the uniqueness of your cabinet.

 A veneer is a thin piece of wood glued to another piece of wood or plywood, usually about .5 mm.
 Veneers can be painted or stained and are used to provide stability in damp areas.
 Usually rare, exotic woods are used as veneers because of the uncommonness and cost of the species.
 Veneers are often used on the sides of cabinets.
 If they are sealed properly, they should last a lifetime.
-Poor sealing will lead to chips and damage as moisture enters the particleboard causing the piece to swell and fail.
+Poor sealing of veneer finish cabinets will lead to chips and damage as moisture enters the particleboard causing the piece to swell and fail.

 Paint finish offers an unlimited amount of color choices, compared to wood where you’re confined to browns and stains.
 Latex paint finish for cabinets needs to have a clear, protective topcoat to maintain the look.
 Lacquer paint is stronger than latex, manufacturers use two coats of paint and a clear coat of lacquer to attain a clean smooth finish.